rajdeepd/reudismam.github.io/_posts/2017-12-21-anomalies-in-java.md

 ---------------

 Java discourages the use raw types.
-A raw type denotes a generic type without type arguments, which was used in the out-dated version of Java and is allowed to ensure compatibility with pre-generics code.
+A raw type denotes a generic type without type arguments, which was used in the outdated version of Java and is allowed to ensure compatibility with pre-generics code.
 Since type arguments of raw types are unchecked, they can cause compiler error at run-time.
 Java compiler generates warning to indicate the use of raw